ha-lins/MAML-DST/README.md

 This repo implements the model-agnostic meta-learning (MAML) for dialogue state tracking (DST).
 It achieves better performance than [TRADE](https://github.com/jasonwu0731/trade-dst) in the few-shot setting.
 It also implements the multi-task learning (MTL-DST) as the baseline.
 This code has been written using PyTorch >= 1.0.

-This project is similar to [MERET](https://www.aclweb.org/anthology/2020.acl-main.636.pdf).
-Our project is preliminarily named recallable meta-learning for DST (RM-DST).
-Our Recallable Meta-DST (RM-DST) can not only fast adapt to a low-resource new domain, but also employ a recallable mechanism to maintain the high performance in old tasks.
+This project has a similar idea to [MERET](https://www.aclweb.org/anthology/2020.acl-main.636.pdf).
+Our project is preliminarily named recallable meta-learning for DST (RM-DST), which can not only fast adapt to a low-resource new domain, but also employ a recallable mechanism to maintain the high performance in old tasks.
 If you are interested in the work, you can contact me for the draft.
 The overview of RM-DST is as follows:

 <p align="center">